Constrained Style Learning from Imperfect Demonstrations under Task Optimality: Experiments and Results

 \textbf{Q3.
 Effectiveness of $\alpha$. } To assess whether $\alpha$ can effectively control the level of task optimality, we conducted experiments on the Franka-Reach task with $\alpha$ set to 0.8, 0.9, and 1.0.
 As shown in Fig.~\ref{fig:alpha}, when $\alpha = 1.0$, the policy completely disregards the demonstration's influence, strictly enforcing near-optimal task performance at the expense of stylistic cues.
 With $\alpha = 0.9$, the policy achieves high task performance while still incorporating essential stylistic features.
 When $\alpha = 0.8$, the agent fully assimilates the demonstration, yet still meets the required task constraints.
 These results demonstrate that $\alpha$ is an effective parameter for modulating the balance between task execution and style imitation.

 \textbf{Q4.
 ConsMimic on Real-World Tasks. } We further validate our framework on the ANYmal-D quadruped.
 The policy, trained on the Anymal-Forward task, is deployed on the ANYmal-D hardware in a zero-shot manner.
 The robot is commanded to move forward at a speed of 2 m/s and then return at the same speed.
-It completes 8 episodes in total while traversing an identical distance in each episode.
+It completes 8 rounds with identical distances.

 We analyze the motion styles produced by ConsMimic relative to the provided reference motion dataset.
 As illustrated in Figure~\ref{fig:anymal-d-locomotion}, policies trained within the ConsMimic framework achieve more natural and agile trotting gaits, a style difficult to learn solely from pure RL task rewards.